roehr-lab/SymbolicCI/README.rst

 - **Subsystem Order and Interaction Sign**:
   The program allows users to specify subsystem order and the sign of mutual interactions, providing customization for studying various electronic structures.

-By combining these capabilities, the program empowers researchers to analyze complex electronic systems, investigating different multiplicities, subsystem configurations, and intricate interaction patterns.
-This versatile tool provides a comprehensive platform for studying electronic structures and properties in diverse and nuanced scenarios.

 -----------